yeoman/bower-requirejs/readme.md

 ## Options

 ```
--h, --help              # Print options and usage'
+-h, --help              # Print options and usage
--v, --version           # Print the version number'
+-v, --version           # Print the version number
--c, --config            # Path to your RequireJS config file'
+-c, --config            # Path to your RequireJS config file
--e, --exclude           # Name of a dependency to be excluded from the process'
+-e, --exclude           # Name of a dependency to be excluded from the process
--b, --base-url          # Path which all dependencies will be relative to'
+-b, --base-url          # Path which all dependencies will be relative to
--t, --transitive        # Process transitive dependencies'
+-t, --transitive        # Process transitive dependencies
--s, --shim              # Shim dependencies'
+-s, --shim              # Shim dependencies
--d, --exclude-dev       # Exclude devDependencies'
+-d, --exclude-dev       # Exclude devDependencies
 ```